Andorra, known officially as the Principality of Andorra, is a beautiful country located in Europe.

 - A valid passport

-- A photo of the applicant: Applicants should provide a recently taken colored photo
+- A photo of the applicant: Applicants should provide a recently taken coloured photo

 - A Business cover letter: If you are on a business trip, you must have evidence of your business registration and intending plans.